LAKERFrank/YOLOv8-Edge-Quantization/evaluation_tool/README.md

 - Logs the exact command and all `trtexec` output to `<outdir>/trtexec_stdout.log`.
 On failures it exits with the original `trtexec` status code and prints the last 20 log lines to stderr for quicker debugging.
-- Emits `<outdir>/engine_metadata.json` summarising the engine path, size, and modification timestamp.
-This metadata is automatically consumed by the parsing/report scripts.
+- Emits `<outdir>/engine_metadata.json` summarising the engine path, size, and modification timestamp, plus `<outdir>/run_config.json` documenting the run parameters and resolved `trtexec` command.
+These metadata files are automatically consumed by the parsing/report scripts.

 ### `parse_trtexec_times.py`
 - Usage: `python parse_trtexec_times.py <times.json> <batch> [outdir]`.
 - Robust to minor schema changes (`times`, `perIteration`, nested dicts) and automatically converts units to milliseconds.
 - Produces `latency_percentiles.csv` for plotting percentile curves.
 - Automatically loads `<outdir>/engine_metadata.json` (or accepts `--engine path/to/model.engine`) to capture file size information in `summary.json` / `summary.csv`.
+- Reads `<outdir>/run_config.json` (override with `--run-config <path>`) to embed the recorded benchmark settings into the summary and warn if the stored batch size differs from the command-line argument.

 ### `parse_trtexec_profile.py`
 - Usage: `python parse_trtexec_profile.py <profile.json> [--outdir DIR] [--topk N]`.